avp1598/React-Native-SOS-app/README.md

 # React-Native-SOS-app
-Cross platform app built using react native
+Cross platform app built using react native and firebase